If you would like to see Elder Miles in a music video that his district made, go to this link:

 Hello everyone!

-I hope you are all having a good week.
+hope you are all having a good week.
 I am for one.
 Hard, but good.
-The good kind of hard.
-The kind of hard that challenges you to climb higher. :)
+The

 German thing!

-They say their numbers backwards for some reason.
-Any time they express a tens-place number (like sixty or twenty or ninety) they always express the ones-place number first.
-Very confusing:
+say their numbers backwards for some reason.
+Any time they express a

 63 - 'three and sixty' (dreiundsechzig)